unCoderSc/Loginer/test/README.md

 ### This Test is configured to this table :

-- Table name    : users
+- Table name    : members
 - Username field : username **(*1)**
 - password filed : password **(*2)**